Sprint Nextel (Retail Employees)

 If you meet the above description, you are a class member.

-If your job title was Retail Store District Manager, Retail Stores Manager, Assistant Retail Store Manager, Lead Retail Consultant, Retail Consultant, or Retail Sales Representative, and you worked after August 2005, then you are a class member as long as you were paid, at least partially, by commissions.
+If your job title was Retail Store District Manager, Retail Stores Manager, Assistant Retail Store Manager, Lead Retail Consultant, Retail Consultant, or Retail Sales Representative, and you worked between August 12, 2005 and September 30, 2009, then you are a class member as long as you were paid, at least partially, by commissions.

 If your job title is not listed here, but you worked for a Sprint retail store, then you are still a class member as long as you were paid, at least partially, by commissions.